 As a child I grew up in the northern suburbs of Sydney with Ku-ring-gai Chase National Park as my back yard.
 After school and on weekends I would spend countless hours with my best friend and school mates exploring the bush, catching tadpoles, yabbies and cicadas, damming creeks and playing hide and seek.

-By age seventeen I had saved enough money for a Nikon F2 camera and 300mm lens which my father purchased for me, duty-free.
-Without success in achieving the stunning images I dreamed of, my interest in wildlife photography faded until after my first child was born.
-It was then when free time was so scarce, I decided one night to venture into the Royal National Park, near my home in Engadine, to see if there were any animals about.
-To my surprise and delight I saw possums and watched a Tawny Frogmouth fly up to a dead limb, close enough for me to photograph.
+By age seventeen I had saved enough money for a Nikon F2 SLR camera and 300mm lens which my father purchased, duty-free.
+Without success in achieving the stunning images I dreamed of, my interest in wildlife photography waned until after my first child was born.
+It was then when free time was scarce, I decided one night to venture into the Royal National Park, near my home in Engadine, to see if there were any animals about.
+To my surprise and delight I saw possums and watched a Tawny Frogmouth fly to a dead limb, close enough for me to photograph.

-After overcoming my fear of the dark I quickly started to enjoy the solitude of being alone in a world of nocturnal creatures and the uncertainty and excitement of what I may find.
-With the advent of affordable digital cameras with fast and accurate autofocus it became much easier to take quality images at night and I now look at my prized photos from the past and keep them as momentos.
+After overcoming my fear of the dark I quickly started enjoying the solitude of being alone in a world of nocturnal creatures and the uncertainty and excitement of what I may find.
+With the advent of affordable digital cameras with fast and accurate autofocus and bright LED lights, it became much easier to take quality images at night.
+I now look at my prized film photos from the past and keep them as momentos.

-My main photographic interest is in owls and nocturnal mammals and therefore I love nothing more than heading into the bush when most people are calling it a day.
-As the sun sets a world few are aware of awakens, where I observe creatures that most only see in books.
+Until recently, my main photographic interest has been owls and nocturnal mammals and recently my interests have widened to include other subjects.
+I love nothing more than heading into the bush when most people are calling it a day.
+As the sun sets a world few are aware of awakens, where I observe creatures and sights that most only see in books.

 I owe my continued interest in this hobby to Julie my wife for her loving support and ongoing encouragement for over thirty years.
-Thank you to Gerard Satherly who built this website for me and to the friends I have made at Feathers & Photos who have taught me so much about photography.
+A big thank you to Gerard Satherly who built this website for me and to the friends I have made at Feathers & Photos forum who have taught me so much about bird photography and digital processing.